 Whether your classes are fully virtual or hybrid, here are six strategies that can help you succeed:

-While the flipped classroom is not a new phenomenon, flipping a virtual classroom is a recent pandemic-driven development as schools shift to online learning.
+While the flipped classroom is not a new phenomenon, flipping a virtual classroom is a recent development that resulted from the COVID-pandemic as schools shifted to online learning.

 Flipped classrooms start with one central question, according to Jonathan Bergmann, Pioneer of the flipped classroom pedagogy: “What is the best use of my face-to-face class time?”
 In a remote environment, this “face-to-face class time” may materialize as synchronous video conferencing like Zoom.
 Either way, when students watch a flipped video covering a topic prior to meeting in person or via Zoom, class time can then be used for discussion and debate as opposed to a one-way lecture.
 In remote learning environments, where students are more likely to face distractions and lose concentration, using synchronous tools to interact with students is a good use of that precious time.